SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 authentication protocol that enables numerical credit systems without tracking individual clients.
-Based on keyed-verification anonymous credentials and privately verifiable BBS-style signatures, the protocol allows issuers to grant credits that clients can later spend anonymously.
+Based on keyed-verification anonymous credentials and privately verifiable BBS-style signatures, the protocol allows issuers to grant tokens containing credits that clients can later spend anonymously with that issuer.

-The protocol's key features include: (1) unlinkable transactions - the issuer cannot correlate credit issuance with spending or link multiple transactions by the same client, (2) partial spending - clients can spend a portion of their credits and receive anonymous change, and (3) double-spend prevention through cryptographic nullifiers that preserve privacy while ensuring each token is used
+The protocol's key features include: (1) unlinkable transactions - the issuer cannot correlate credit issuance with spending, or link multiple spends by the same client, (2) partial spending - clients can spend a portion of their credits and receive anonymous change, and (3) double-spend prevention through cryptographic nullifiers that preserve privacy while ensuring each token is used